 To overcome these gaps, we introduce \textbf{RoboBench}, a benchmark systematically designed to evaluate MLLMs as the cognitive core for robotic manipulation.
-Specifically, we highlight three key contributions of RoboBench: (1) \textbf{Comprehensive evaluation dimensions.} RoboBench defines five dimensions—Instruction Comprehension, Perception Reasoning, Generalized Planning, Affordance Prediction, and Failure Analysis—that together capture the interdependent capabilities required for embodied cognition.
-These dimensions come from the critical roles of the embodied brain in manipulation by tracing the full execution pipeline, shown in Figure \ref{fig: 1_teaser}.
-Before acting, it should interpret human intent in context~\cite{zhang2024vlabenchlargescalebenchmarklanguageconditioned}.
-It then perceives the environment to gather task-relevant information.
-During execution, the brain decomposes long-horizon goals into sequential steps and adapts them in closed-loop.
-Each subgoal is further refined into spatially aligned cues to guide low-level controllers~\cite{liu2024moka, robobrain_2025, RoboBrain2.0TechnicalReport}.
-When failures occur, the system should diagnose, analyze and adjust errors to maintain robustness~\cite{duan2024aha}.
-(2) \textbf{Realistic and diverse tasks.} We construct task settings spanning single-arm, dual-arm, and mobile manipulation; objects with material attributes, physical properties, and world knowledge; multi-view scenes with occlusion and memory-driven navigation~\cite{yang2024thinkingspacemultimodallarge}.
-Data combine large-scale real-world robotic datasets~\cite{fang2023rh20t, open_x_embodiment_rt_x_2023, liu2024aligningcyberspacephysical, wu2024robomind, bu2025agibot} with curated in-house collection, narrowing the sim-to-real gap.
-(3) \textbf{World-simulation rollout for planning evaluation.} Moving beyond symbolic matching, we propose an novel MLLM-as-world-simulator framework to evaluate long-horizon planning.
-From the initial scene image, a reference plan list, and a human-annotated directed acyclic graph capturing inter-step dependencies, the evaluator constructs a structured task representation, identifies critical object-state milestones, and rolls out predicted plans step-by-step under visual and physical constraints.
-This assesses the embodied feasibility—whether the plan can be executed successfully in the real world.
+Specifically, we highlight three key features of RoboBench: (1) \textbf{Comprehensive evaluation dimensions.} RoboBench defines five dimensions—Instruction Comprehension, Perception Reasoning, Generalized Planning, Affordance Prediction, and Failure Analysis—to capture the key capabilities required for embodied cognition.
+These dimensions follow the manipulation execution pipeline (Fig.~\ref{fig: 1_teaser}): interpreting human intent, perceiving task-relevant context, decomposing long-horizon goals, grounding subgoals into spatial affordances, and diagnosing failures during execution~\cite{zhang2024vlabenchlargescalebenchmarklanguageconditioned, liu2024moka, robobrain_2025, RoboBrain2.0TechnicalReport, duan2024aha}.
+(2) \textbf{Realistic and diverse tasks.} RoboBench covers diverse embodied scenarios including single-arm, dual-arm, and mobile manipulation, objects with rich physical attributes, and multi-view scenes with occlusion and navigation memory~\cite{yang2024thinkingspacemultimodallarge}.
+The dataset combines large-scale real-world robotic data~\cite{fang2023rh20t, open_x_embodiment_rt_x_2023, liu2024aligningcyberspacephysical, wu2024robomind, bu2025agibot} with curated in-house collection to better reflect real-world embodied interaction.
+(3) \textbf{World-simulation rollout for planning evaluation.} We propose an \textit{MLLM-as-world-simulator} framework for long-horizon planning.
+Given the initial scene, reference plan, and a human-annotated DAG of task dependencies, the evaluator rolls out the plan step-by-step under visual and physical constraints, checking whether it reaches key milestones and stays physically executable.\looseness=-1